sanderevers/sanderevers.github.io/about.md

 My name is Sander Evers.
 I have a job in software development, and a hobby as well.
-In the hobby I have more room for mathematical stuff.
+In the latter capacity I have more room for mathematical stuff, and that is probably what you'll mostly find here.

 - [Twitter](https://twitter.com/sandvrs)
 - [GitHub](https://github.com/sanderevers)